TheGhostofJoeMacmillan/Minimal-AI-Launcher/README.md

 # Minimal AI Launcher

 A lightweight, floating AI assistant launcher for Linux desktop environments.
-Get instant access to Google's Gemini AI through a sleek, overlay interface that appears on demand and disappears when you're done.
+Get instant access to AI models through a sleek, overlay interface that appears on demand and disappears when you're done.

+> **Coming Soon**: Multi-model support!
+Future versions will allow you to switch between different AI providers (OpenAI, Anthropic, etc.) in addition to Google Gemini.

 ![AI Launcher Demo](demo.gif)

 ## Features

 - **Floating Overlay Interface**: Always-on-top, translucent window that appears in the center of your screen
-- **Instant AI Access**: Direct integration with Google Gemini 2.5 Flash for fast responses
+- **Instant AI Access**: Direct integration with Google Gemini 2.5 Flash for fast responses (multi-model support coming soon)
 - **Smart Resizing**: Window automatically adjusts height based on conversation length
 - **Streamlined UX**: Auto-closes on focus loss, start new conversations by simply typing
 - **Built-in Commands**: Quick shortcuts for common applications